Syntacticbutter/digital-library/README.md

 ## Filtering works

-Works can be filtered by work title, author, publication year, source, work type, and access status.
+Works can be filtered by author, publication year, source, work type, and access status.
+Users can also search exact works.

 Cited and related works can also be displayed.